Lilleengen/i3blocks-sonos/README.md

 # i3blocks-sonos

 ## About
-i3blocks-sonos is an i3blocks blocklet script to output the status and current song playing on your Sonos and to toggle playing.
+i3blocks-sonos is an i3blocks blocklet script to:
+* Output the status (playing/stopped) of your Sonos
+* Current song playing if any on your Sonos
+* Toggle playing/stopped on your Sonos
+* Skip to next song on your Sonos

 ## Dependencies
 fonts-font-awesome, soco, python3